 Jill brought 3 quilts to me to finish up for her this time.
 She asked for simple edge to edge quilting on the first two.
 I put leaves on the Fall Chain and simple daisies on the purple and aqua quilt.
 For the life of me, I can not think of the name of this block.
 Any one out there able to help me?

 Jill's third quilt - the red, white, and blue chain quilt features a piano key border with red frames, a 3" white inner border, and a 6" white outer border.
-She knew she wanted feathers in the white borders and an edge-to-edge design in the main body of the quilt.
-Some quilters refer to this kind of quilting as border-to-border quilting.
+She knew she wanted feathers in the white borders and an edge-to-edge design in the main body of the q

 We decided to use a wiggly line serpentine stitching for a faux "stitch-in-the-ditch" to help define the red frames.
 I also used the same stitch to define the piano keys.